All Products

 Schema synchronization

-DTS synchronizes the schemas of objects from the source ApsaraDB for MongoDB instance to the destination ApsaraDB for MongoDB instance.
+DTS synchronizes the schemas of the selected objects from the source ApsaraDB for MongoDB instance to the destination ApsaraDB for MongoDB instance.

 Full data synchronization

-DTS synchronizes all existing data of objects from the source ApsaraDB for MongoDB instance to the destination ApsaraDB for MongoDB instance.
+DTS synchronizes the historical data of the selected objects from the source ApsaraDB for MongoDB instance to the destination ApsaraDB for MongoDB instance.

 Note

-DTS supports full data synchronization for the following types of objects: database and collection.
+DTS supports full data synchronization for the following types of objects: databases and collections.

 Incremental data synchronization